Programs and Book Groups

 No Fail Crafts for Adults

 Click on the session date to register.
 No Fail Crafts will be held in person in the Community Room.
+All programs begin at 7pm unless otherwise noted.

 Enjoy an evening or afternoon of crafting with all materials provided.
 Great for all skill levels.
 Open to adults 18+.
 Registration is required.